An ACT Government Website

 Steps to becoming a carer

-3. The organisation will check your paperwork and do safety checks.
+1. The provider will check your paperwork and do safety checks.

-4. You will attend training and all people in the home will have an interview.
+1. You’ll attend training and everyone in your home will have an interview.

-5. The organisation will write a report and send it to their foster care panel who will decide if you can become a carer.
+1. The foster care panel will decide if you can become a foster carer.

 Support to look after the child in your care

 You’ll get support to look after the child in your care.
-This support includes money, wellbeing check-ups, training and other government and community support services.
+This support includes an allowance, wellbeing check-ups, training and other government and community support services.

 Learn about support you can get when you become a foster carer.